LiangJiuyang/HSMA-Harmonic-surface-mapping-algorithm-in-LAMMPS/doc/src/kspace_style.rst

        *msm/cg/omp* value = accuracy (smallq)
-         accuracy = desired relative error in forces smallq = cutoff for charges to be considered (optional) (charge units) *scafacos* values = method accuracy
+         accuracy = desired relative error in forces smallq = cutoff for charges to be considered (optional) (charge units) *msm/dielectric* value = accuracy
+         accuracy = desired relative error in forces *scafacos* values = method accuracy
-         method = fmm or p2nfft or p3m or ewald or direct accuracy = desired relative error in forces
+         method = fmm or p2nfft or p3m or ewald or direct accuracy = desired relative error in forces *hsma3d* values =  εtol λ P Nm Fw F f1 f2 εtol = desired error of the FMM or the direct summation λ = the relative ratio of the radius of the auxiliary surface and the diagonal length of the simulation box P = the total number of spherical basis
+         Nm =  the number of monitoring points
+         Fw & F = two adjacent integers in the Fibonacci sequence f1 = integers indicating whether using the FMM or not when calculating the potential at the monitoring points f2 = integers indicating whether using the FMM or not when calculating the near-field potential at the source points *hsma2d* values =  εtol λ γ P Nw W Fw F f1 f2 εtol = desired error of the FMM or the direct summation λ = the relative ratio of the radius of the auxiliary surface and the diagonal length of the simulation box γ = the dielectric mismatch [-1,1]
+         P = the total number of spherical basis
+         Nw & W =   two integers used in the surface integral that the total number of quadratures along X and Y dimensions as Nw·floor(W^(1/2))
+         Fw & F = two adjacent integers in the Fibonacci sequence f1 = integers indicating whether using the FMM or not when calculating the potential at the monitoring points f2 = integers indicating whether using the FMM or not when calculating the near-field potential at the source points

 Examples
 """"""""